The Met Gala 2017

 Douglas Brunt and Megyn Kelly make the scene.

-Pharrell Williams and Helen Lasichanh.
+Pharrell Williams and Helen Lasichanh

-Claire Danes and Hugh Dancy.
+Claire Danes and Hugh Dancy